albertlauncher/albert-plugin-mediaremote/README.md

 ## Features

-- Control playback with 'Play', 'Pause', 'Next', 'Previous' items.
+- Control playback of active players with 'Play', 'Pause', 'Next', 'Previous' items.
-- Items match by localized and english titles.
+- Items match player name and localized and english titles.
-- Items can also be matched by the player name.

-## API

-- Exposes several functions related to players and playback.

 ## Platforms

-- macOS
+- macOS (Private MediaRemote.framework)
-- UNIX

-## Technical notes

-### macOS

-- Uses private API (MediaRemote.framework).

-### UNIX

-- Uses MPRIS DBus interface.
+- Freedesktop (MPRIS DBus API)

+## Limitations

+On macOS only one player at a time is recognized as playing application.
+That's the one you would expect to be controlled by the media keys.